Street naming and numbering

-You need to contact us if:
+You should contact us if you:

 How to apply

-Renaming or numbering of an existing street
+Renaming or renumbering of an existing street

+There are occasions where existing street naming and numbering is found to be unsatisfactory.
 All such cases will be thoroughly investigated before deciding on a course of action.
-If it is decided that renaming / numbering is necessary, we will act in an advisory role only.
+If it is decided that renaming or renumbering is necessary, we will act in an advisory role only.

 If your address includes a number, the number must be retained as this can cause complications for deliveries as well as for the emergency services.